phoebe-project/phoebe2-docs/index.rst

 Getting Started
 ==================================

-The PHOEBE 2.0-beta release aims to provide fully-tested functionality that matches that of the legacy PHOEBE 1.0 (light curve and radial velocity forward models of binary star systems) but with improved precision and a python interface.
+The `PHOEBE 2.0-beta release <https://github.com/phoebe-project/phoebe2/releases/tag/2.0b>`_
+aims to provide a thoroughly tested functionality that is comparable to that of the legacy `PHOEBE 1.0 <http://phoebe-project.org/1.0>`_ (forward models of binary star systems' light and radial velocity curves), but with improved precision and a python interface.

-Although we have attempted to test as thoroughly as possible, please continue to be skeptical of all results and `report any issues or bugs <https://github.com/phoebe-project/phoebe2/>`_.
+Although we have attempted to test the beta release as thoroughly as possible, please err on the conservative side, critically evaluate all results and `report any issues or bugs <https://github.com/phoebe-project/phoebe2/issues>`_.

-See below for installation instructions as well as a listing of all available tutorials and example scripts.
+Below we provide installation instructions, tutorials and example scripts for a facilitated experience with PHOEBE.

 Supported Physics (from PHOEBE 1.0)
 ----------------------------------------

-* detached roche binaries
+* detached and semi-detached roche binaries
 * keplerian orbits (including eccentric orbits with volume conservation)
 * passbands/atmospheres
-* limb-darkening
+* limb darkening
-* gravity brightening
+* gravity darkening
 * reflection (heating without redistribution)
 * finite integration time via oversampling
 * circular spots